-Last Updated on 20/01/2019 by secretmoona
+Last Updated on 16/06/2023 by secretmoona

-One of the best activities to do on an English summers day is to go to the seaside.
-Being an island, England is not short of seaside towns, and one of the best is undeniably Whitstable.
-From its colourful townhouses to the pastel coloured fisherman’s huts, Whitstable is said to be one of the most charming if not poshest, seaside towns.
+Going to the seaside is one of the best things to do on an English summer’s day.
+Being an island, England is not short of picturesque seaside towns, and one of the best is undeniably Whitstable.
+From its colourful townhouses to the pastel-coloured fisherman’s huts, Whitstable is said to be one of Kent’s most charming, if not poshest, seaside towns.

-Whitstable is located in the south-east, in Kent, so it’s very close to the capital making it a perfect option for a day trip from London.
-My friend and I spend the day exploring the seaside town, so here are some of the best things to do and see in Whitstable:
+Whitstable is located in the southeast, in Kent, so it’s very close to the capital, making it a perfect option for a day trip from London.
+My friend and I spend the day exploring the seaside town, so here are some of the best things to do and see in Whitstable.

-Whitstable beach is the quintessence of the traditional English beach.
-Pebbled beaches separated by large wooden “groins”, colourful beach huts and families flocking the beach give it the classic image of the English seaside.
+Whitstable Beach is the quintessence of the traditional English beach.
+Pebbled beaches separated by large wooden “groins”, colourful beach huts, and families flocking the beach give it the classic image of the English seaside.

-Wheeler’s on the high street with its bright pink shop front is very picture worthy.
+Wheeler’s on the high street, with its bright pink shop front, is very picture worthy.

 We took our food to enjoy on the beach.
 Nothing was better than eating the crispy meal with a view over the sea, the occasional breeze to cool you down and the threats of the hungry seagulls (I am convinced they thought the food was to be shared with them)